-Wine Lover's Greece – All About Santorini Wines
+Food and Wine Tours in Greece – All About Santorini Wines

-The island of Santorini is regaled today for everything from its local foods -- particularly fava, capers, and white eggplants -- to its stunning views of the surrounding Aegean Sea.
+The island of Santorini is regaled today for everything from its local foods, particularly fava, capers, and white eggplants, to its stunning views of the surrounding Aegean Sea.
+For this reason it is a perfect location for a culinary trip with The International Kitchen.
 But the island originally became famous for its wine.
-After all, the winemaking methods employed today at the island's many -- but small -- vineyards have an ancient history, making Santorini home to some of the longest winemaking traditions in the world.
+After all, the winemaking methods employed today at the island’s many – but small – vineyards have an ancient history, making Santorini home to some of the longest winemaking traditions in the world.

 But Santorini wines first became famous from one particular variety: Vinsanto, a dry dessert wine.
 While it was first popular in the Byzantine era, it was referred to by another name.
 That’s because the Venetians later gave this wine its name, Vino di Santo, when they controlled the island during the Renaissance.